frostoven/change-tracker/README.md

 ```

 From very early on, our GFX engine renders anything that can be rendered.
 It
-should render the ship as soon as it's booted, but cannot use callbacks for
+should render the ship as soon as it's booted, but cannot use delayed callbacks
-obvious timing reasons (it gets called 60 times per second).
-Instead of keeping
+for obvious timing reasons (it would queue a new callback 60 times a second,
+indefinitely, and then eventually have thousands of old requests trigger at
-track of boot manually, you can get the latest known value of the ship.
-It will
+once).
+Instead of keeping track of boot manually, you can get the latest known
-be undefined until the spaceship has loaded.
+value of the ship.
+It will be undefined until the spaceship has loaded.
 Thereafter, we'll have a valid value.
 ```js
 function renderGame() {